 The Second Amendment states, “A well regulated militia, being necessary to the security of a free state, the right of the people to keep and bear arms, shall not be infringed.”
 The Founding Fathers who lived at the infancy of our country understood the oppression that can arise from a totalitarianism government and the need to protect and defend ourselves.
 Again, the Second Amendment was designed to withstand the test of time.
 However, many people would have you believe that the right to bear arms is causing problems in our country today.
 Taking away a person’s constitutional rights is not the answer to solving violence, and Missouri lawmakers sought to defend the fundamental right of citizens to protect themselves and their loved ones.

-House Bill 436 would have created the Second Amendment Preservation Act, which would’ve rejected all federal acts that infringe on a Missouri citizen’s rights under the Second Amendment.
+House Bill 436 (2013 legislation) would have created the Second Amendment Preservation Act, which would’ve rejected all federal acts that infringe on a Missouri citizen’s rights under the Second Amendment.
 The legislation also aimed to protect the open carrying of a firearm in certain circumstances, would have allowed a school district to designate a staff member as a school protection officer, and lowered the concealed carry age from 21 to 19, among other provisions.
 Amid proposals by the federal government to hamper citizens’ Second Amendment rights, I was very disappointed by the governor’s veto.
 Our country was designed to have a limited, non-intrusive government, and this legislation would have helped re-establish our country’s traditional principles.

 CCW (concealed carry) Permit Process